bioinfo-pf-curie/vegan/docs/troubleshooting.md

 Of note if you are using `singularity`, do not forget to bind the specific folder containings the BAM files you want to use as baseline, otherwise `MSIsensor` will not be able to read them.

+## Starting VEGAN from CRAM files

+CRAM files will be automatically detected based on their extension.
+However, this format is dependant on the reference genome used for the alignment.
+Thus, the `fasta` and `fastaFai` information should be carrefully checked and modified accordingly, using either command line options or a dedicated configuration file.